Pollito Con Papas – Albuquerque, New Mexico

 The Coronados have the pedigree to make this delicious concept work.
 The vivacious Monica is originally from Peru.
 Her face practically glows with pride as she discusses the cuisine of her place of birth and the successes of her family in the restaurant business.
 One cousin owns the fabulous and famous El Pollo Rico Restaurants in the Arlington, Virginia area.
 El Pollo Rico is one of the highest rated rotisserie chicken restaurants on the entire East Coast where Peruvian style chicken has been all the rage for years.
 One of her brothers is the chef at a highly regarded Peruvian-Spanish fusion restaurant in Berlin, Germany.

 The Coronados are new to the restaurant business, but they did a lot of homework prior to launching their eatery.
-During their most recent visit to Peru (where Rene admits to having gained 12 pounds), Rene visited several rotisserie chicken restaurants, gleaning as much information as he could from the owners.
+Before embarking on their restaurant venture, the couple visited Peru (where Rene admits to having gained 12 pounds).
+There Rene visited several rotisserie chicken restaurants, gleaning as much information as he could from the owners.
 Because local ordinances in Peru tend to be somewhat more liberal than those in America, Rene quickly recognized he would have to modify his method of preparing rotisserie chicken.
 He wouldn’t, for example, be able to bring onto the premises and use the 18 outdoor grills–ranging from smokers to barrel-style–he’s been using for years to prepare chicken in his backyard.

 One area in which the Coronados don’t have to compromise in the least is in the uniquely wonderful marinades and sauces used in the preparation and serving of the chicken.
-More impressively, they do not serve frozen poultry–apparently an anomaly because city inspectors were nonplussed over the fact they had never before seen a restaurant open without a freezer.
+More impressively, they do not serve frozen poultry–apparently an anomaly because city inspectors were nonplussed over the fact they had never before seen a restaurant launch its operation without a freezer.
 Each chicken is simultaneously brined and marinated for at least ten hours in a bath of several ingredients (vinegar, cumin, salt and pepper are discernible, but that constitutes fewer than half the ingredients in the marinade).
-The chicken is served with a creamy “green sauce” made with jalapeño, cilantro and other ingredients which give it addictive properties.
+The chicken is served with a creamy light green Ahi sauce of medium-piquancy and maximum addictiveness.
+If the ahi sauce doesn’t have enough heat for you, the terrific staff at Pollito Con Papas can bring you sauce made with the incendiary rocoto chile.
+For true volcano-eaters, an even more combustible chile piquin is available, but only those of us with asbestos-lined tongues can handle it.

-The entire Pollito Con Papas menu is comprised of whole chickens; boneless, skinless marinated chicken thighs; fresh, hand-cut wedge fries with ketchup, and chicken engorged chimichangas all served with that wondrous green sauce.
-By design, the restaurant does not serve tortillas, pico de gallo, or other popular extras.
+The entire Pollito Con Papas menu is comprised of whole chickens; boneless, skinless marinated chicken thighs; fresh, hand-cut wedge fries with ketchup; chicken- or vegetarian-style potatoes; and chicken engorged chimichangas all served with that wondrous green sauce.
+By design, the restaurant does not serve tortillas, pico de gallo, or other popular New Mexico extras.
 Rene’s objective is “to keep it super simple but incredibly delicious.”
-“We just give our customers a taste and explain how our chicken is prepared and how we are able to provide two whole chickens, fries, and creamy sauce for twenty dollars due to the fact that we have minimal waste.
-Where else can you feed four people good quality food for less than five dollars a person-our price includes tax.”
+“We just give our customers a taste and explain how our chicken is prepared and how we are able to provide a delicious meal at a reasonable price due to the fact that we have minimal waste.
+Where else can you feed four people good quality food for less than ten dollars a person-our price includes tax.”
 Where else indeed?

-If you don’t happen to call in your order two hours in advance, there’s still plenty on the menu that will make you very happy.
-You might want to sample a bit of everything on the menu as we did.
 Consider the chimichangas your appetizer.
 Reminiscent of egg rolls on steroids, the chimichangas are sliced diagonally and are engorged with the restaurant’s wonderful marinated chicken.
 There’s no scrimping on the chicken which is so very finely chopped that the chimichangas become very dense and tightly packed.
-You’ll want to deluge the chimis (an Arizona diminutive) in the creamy green sauce which has a nice piquant bite New Mexican fire-eaters will appreciate.
+You’ll want to deluge the chimis (an Arizona diminutive) in the Ahi sauce or maybe one of the other sauces only New Mexican fire-eaters will appreciate.

 The half-chicken–breast, wing and thigh–is an even better way to enjoy the marinade in which the chickens are prepared.
 The lengthy marinade process ensures deep penetration of flavors so it’s not just the skin which absorbs the ten ingredient melange of flavors.
 The brining and marinade process ensure every single bite is redolent with deliciousness while the process of slow-cooking makes a moist, delicious, non-greasy and very healthy chicken that doesn’t rely solely on salt for its flavor (as grocery store rotisserie chicken tends to do).
 The fact that each chicken is fresh and never frozen further seals in flavors and gives the chicken a texture you won’t find in poultry previously frozen (which tends to become desiccated after thawing).
 The accompanying papitas are fresh and hand-cut on the premises.
 They’re Texas thick and golden hued, better with the green sauce being a better condiment than the ketchup.
 Peru, by the way, is where potatoes were first domesticated.
 There are more than 4,000 varieties of potatoes grown in Peru today so it stands to reason Pollito Con Papas fries are among the very best in Albuquerque.

-The boneless, skinless marinated thighs are a best bet for bone-phobic diners.
+8 May 2017: The boneless, skinless marinated thighs are a best bet for bone-phobic diners.
 Chicken thighs, not breasts as is the common misconception, are the most moist, tender and flavorful piece on a chicken.
 These thighs are oh so mouth-watering moist and the flavor profile is a nice balance of spiciness, savoriness, and peppery qualities with discernible hints of sweetness and tanginess, too.
 The discernment of flavors is an adventure in pure deliciousness.
+French fries aren’t the only papas with which those wondrous chicken breasts.
+The chicken stuffed potato is an amazing marvel of culinary creation–poultry perfection enveloped by seasoned mashed potatoes all nestled under a coarse cassava breading.
+Texturally, the exterior is somewhat reminiscent of tater tots while the fluffy interior is cloud-like and creamy at the same time.
+These stuffed potatoes are in a class of their own.

 There is nothing fancy about Pollito Con Papas.
 It has none of the over-the-top veneer, flash and panache of the well-financed corporate chains.
 What it does have is a wonderful product–likely the very best chicken you’ll have in New Mexico.
 This is four-star quality food prepared by very nice people and served in the most humble surroundings.
 Whether you order it for take-out or enjoy it at the tiny eatery, the operative word is enjoy and you WILL enjoy it immensely.